 Because allergies, asthma and immunodeficiencies are the only diseases allergists diagnose and treat, they have the most experience and are best equipped to make recommendations for the succinct allergy, asthma, or immunotherapy treatments for children and adult patients.They also can also educate patients on ways to prevent their symptoms and how to limit their exposure to allergens, which translates to less the severe reactions and decreased need for medications.

 If you are seeking a board certified allergist and asthma specialist in Jacksonville, FL consider contacting us – the Allergy and Asthma Specialists of North Florida.
-Our physicians, Patrick DeMarco, M.D., Thomas Lupoli D.O., and Edward Mizrahi M.D. are all board-certified allergists with years of experience in the care of adult and pediatric allergy and asthma conditions.
+Our physicians, Patrick DeMarco, M.D., Thomas Lupoli D.O., are board-certified allergists with years of experience in the care of adult and pediatric allergy and asthma conditions.